jeffwmair/stockwatch/Readme.md

 #Overview#

 Simple program for monitoring prices.
 Currently I use it for watching my mutual funds, but could be generalized to watch any price of anything, really.
+There is no GUI, it sends notifications via email.

 #Running in the IDE#

 After cloning the repo, you need to do a little configuration to be able to run the program:

 1. Copy (or edit directly, doesn't matter) app.template.properties.
 Change the settings to be appropriate for you.
 You definitely need to change the email_* settings, you could leave the unitname_* as is just to see how it works.